bansalKrishna311/clover-chat-app/documentation/README.md

-# Clover Documentation
+# Krishna Documentation

-The Clover documentation is available online at https://www.honeyside.it/tag/clover/
+The Krishna documentation is available online at https://www.honeyside.it/tag/Krishna/

 On the above page, you will find:
 * Versioned application documentation